 As a Senior Lecturer in Historical and Critical Studies, l teach modules for the practice based disciplines and on the BA (Hons) History of Art and Design programme.

 I joined the University in February 2018 from Plymouth College of Art, where I taught Critical and Contextual Studies across art and design subjects for eleven years.
 I also have extensive experience teaching in the discipline at a range of HE institutions including Lancaster University, Leeds Metropolitan University and UCLAN.

-I am particularly interested in developing collaborative research skills in undergraduate art and design students through both curricular and extra-curricular projects.
+Currently I am interested in the role of art criticism in the context of arts education.
+I am particularly interested in developing collaborative critical projects between undergraduate art students through both curricular and extra-curricular projects.

 - Member - Association of Art Historians